Participer au site avec un Tip

 .. versionchanged:: 1.2.0

-would return NaN.
-This was changed to return 0 instead.
+zero, the function would return ``nan``.
+This was changed to return

 References